Swiss Franc 101: History and 6 key facts about Switzerland’s currency

 4. The CHF was previously pegged to foreign currencies.

 Switzerland has changed its monetary policy several times since it introduced the Swiss franc.
-The first Swiss franc was issued at parity to the French franc.
+The first Swiss franc was issued at par with the French franc.

 In 1865, Switzerland joined the Latin Monetary Union, along with France, Belgium, and Italy.
 For over 60 years, they maintained a common value across their currencies.